LouisAndreN/pi5-nvme-ml-partition-orchestration/README.md

-# Setup of NVMe on Pi5 optimized for Smart Home
+# Setup of NVMe on Pi5 optimized for Smart Home IoT

 This project provides an optimized configuration and partitionning system on a 1 TB NVMe, booted on Raspberry Pi 5, optimized for orchestration of Edge AI devices, ML models and services for an advanced smart home.
 It uses Ubuntu Server LTS 23.03.4.